JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-work-with-api.md

 statPages
 ```

-3. **Concatenate and select relevant data:**
-Concatenate the fetched statistics and select relevant columns:
+3. Concatenate the fetched statistics and select relevant columns:

 ```kotlin
 val stats = statPages.items.concat().select { id and statistics.all() }.parse()
 stats
 ```

-4. **Join DataFrames:**
-Join the existing cleaned data with the newly fetched statistics.
+4. Join the existing cleaned data with the newly fetched statistics.
 This merges two sets of data into a comprehensive DataFrame:

 ```kotlin
 val joined = clean.join(stats)